 - Your hands should be pressing into the mat, making sure you keep your pelvis level.

-Repeating this exercise while thinking about your breathing will open the front of your hips and activate the muscles around them.
+- Repeating while thinking about your breathing will open the front of your hips and activate the muscles around them.

 Stiffened ankles are a common issue for riders.
 We need to remember our bodies are absorbing forces that are sent upwards from the horse as they move.
 Our ankles form part of this shock-absorbing system, which also includes other joints, particularly our knees, hips and spine.

 Ankles are an incredible joint, allowing movement in several directions.
-When our stirrups are shorter, which many people prefer for hacking, we need the ankles to flex more.
+When our stirrups are shorter, which many people choose to do for hacking, we need the ankles to flex more.
 If we think of connecting the big toe and little toe joints with the stirrup iron, this will allow the ankle joint to move a little, thus acting as a shock absorber.